 I use nutritonal yeast with Montgomery.
 It smells and tastes like cheese and he's mad for it.
 He's earned himself the nicknames "Nooch Monster" and "Mucho Noocho," because of his love of the stuff.
 (He's eaten most of this bag to himself; I've only been able to snag a little for my broccoli!)
 It doesn't upset him either, so if your pup is very sensitive, it might be an option.

 Montgomery was born 20 March 2012.
-He eats extra lean ground chicken completed with Alnutrin and freeze-dried chicken liver, with hard-cooked egg.
-He gets two size zero capsules of Enzyme Diane's enzymes at each of his six meals, and one size four capsule of Tylan three times a day.
-He's a strong, fearless little Spitfire with a real Merlin engine.
+He eats extra lean ground chicken, lean ground pork and lean ground beef completed with Alnutrin and freeze-dried chicken liver, with hard-cooked egg.
+He gets two size zero capsules of Enzyme Diane's enzymes at each of his six meals, and a size four capsule of Tylan three times a day.
+He's a fierce little Spitfire with a roaring Merlin engine.

 jilbert57